 The final list of reviewed programmes and the final report of the EEG will be brought by the President to the Governing Body for approval.
-The VP for Academic Affairs and Registrar will maintain a file on each Faculty Review and the report will be published on the institute website.
+The VP for Academic Affairs and Registrar will maintain a file on each Faculty and Programmatic Review and the reports will be published on the institute website.